flexport/flexport-earth/README.md

 - MacOS
 - Windows

-# Getting started for development
+# Getting started for local development

 1. Clone this repo locally.
 2. Fork this repo.